shanegehring/funke-machine/README.md

 # Funke Machine

 This project upgrades an old [Model 1519 Bendix Radio](http://www.radiomuseum.org/r/bendix_1519.html) console (circa 1947) into an AirPlay enabled stereo with local playback controls.
+The console itself is a family heirloom handed down to my wife who's maiden name is `Funke` (hence Funke Machine).
+My wife restored the wood and interior of the console several years ago.
+But, it hasn't been used for playing music in a very long time.

+We were looking for something that was easy to use but retained the original look and feel.
+I chose to make it an AirPlay server because I feel this is the easiest way to play music from Spotify, Pandora, Apple Music, etc.  We've used blue tooth speakers in the past, but found them annoying from a setup standpoint and and limited in range.
+In contrast, AirPlay connections are supported natively within the apps and are only limited by the WiFi coverage in your home.

 I used the following off the shelf hardware components:

 * Brains: [Raspberry Pi 3](http://a.co/fCFclja)
 * DAC: [Hifiberry DAC+ Standard RCA](http://a.co/i4NMN1Y)